lpurdy01/crypto-knowledge-map/web_resources/webpage_methods_notes.md

 - Have a link checker that tests all links in the website
 - Make a nice logo for the top right hand corner
 - Figure out how to make the links work correctly
+- For now disable the edit feature in mkdocs
+  - A new version of the repo could drop Obsidian support to allow for editing online.